-Discouraged by the lack of federal programs for single parents, or being told that you simply don't qualify for help?
-In most communities, there are lots of alternative programs for single parents, but they're not necessarily easily to find.
+Are you discouraged by the lack of federal programs for single parents, or being told that you simply don't qualify for help?
+In most communities, there are a lot of alternative programs for single parents, but they are not necessarily easily to find.
 Here are 12 community programs to scout out in your local area:

 01 of 12